15 Amazing Things to Do In New Hampshire in Winter

 If you go the live tree route, I offer two suggestions: 1) know how tall your ceilings are, and 2) have a vacuum handy.

-There’s so much more to New Hampshire Christmas tree farms than just the trees, of course.
-As you pull up to Forsters Christmas Tree Farm, Gardens and Gift Shop, you’ll see their dozens of acres of trees standing tall, sprawled over the countryside.
+As you pull up to Mt Hunger Christmas Tree Farm and Gift Shoppe, you’ll see their dozens of acres of trees standing tall, sprawled over the countryside.
 Friendly faces greet you over a bonfire, offering hot cocoa and warm apple cider.
 No need to worry about tools – they’ve got you covered with hand saws, carts and free wrapping to get your tree easily back to the car!
 Their gift shop is not to be missed, with every ornament and winter decoration you can think of and more.

 Headed a little further north?
 Check out The Rocks in Bethlehem.
 A conservation and education center, this beautiful and historic farm is nestled into the foothills of the White Mountains, and isn’t to be missed.
 Thousands of people head there for their annual Christmas tree, but if you can’t make it in the winter, check out their maple syrup tours, nature trails, and formal garden later in the year!